pdehaye/pdehaye.github.io/src/posts/security-theatre-in-airport-and-academia.rst

 When I had to finally talk to a Schiphol security officer and refuse the scanner, our interaction validated all the care I put in preparing this (and my general approach to a few similar challenge-the-authority projects I am involved in): his reaction was simply to ask me "Why?", why I was refusing.
 If there is one thing I learned this summer, it is to ask myself "Why?" and have a good answer to this question [1]_.
 In this case, I could definitely answer it right away: "Because this is my right". **By keeping a pretense of being citizen beta, I got the officer to volunteer the reason why he himself asked me "Why?"**: he volunteered "because sometimes people don't have the right information and think those are X-rays machines going through their skin" (regardless of the validity of the assertion, this is irrelevant to the fact that European law still allows me to opt out).
 I repeated that I was still refusing, and he said that was indeed my right, let me get around the scanner and started patting me down.

 To emphasize: **this particular officer knew from the start that I it was my right to opt out**.
 While being perfectly courteous, he was making assumptions of my own ignorance, expecting to enlighten me with information about his very expensive, super advanced, and ultimately useless piece of technology [2]_.
 This **explanation was supposed to somehow impress me, and lead me to willingly give away my own rights as a EU citizen (on EU soil)**.
 Given that I had gone to Goteborg to partly talk about technological determinism, with quotes of Zuckerberg on the evolving nature of privacy (including the "dumb fucks" quote, page 11 of `my slides <../goteborg-final.pdf>`_), this was adding another layer of irony...
-There possibly was arrogance in my assumptions about my role as an academic, but certainly there were in the assumptions the officer was making: he didn't know about the Oxford sheep (presumably), all the necessary tabs opened and ready on my laptop, the writing on my hand, or the fact that I have quite a bit of experience with EU law (in the context of a separate private matter, I have previously encouraged the European Commission to initiate an `infringement procedure <http://ec.europa.eu/eu_law/your_rights/your_rights_en.htm>`_ against my home country, Belgium.
-This is a *highly* recommended and free legal avenue, available to any European citizen and maybe even resident).
+There possibly was arrogance in my assumptions about my role as an academic, but certainly there were in the assumptions the officer was making: he didn't know about the Oxford sheep (presumably), all the necessary tabs opened and ready on my laptop, the writing on my hand, or the fact that I have quite a bit of experience with EU law (in the context of a separate private matter).

 Once he had patted me down, and I had effectively gone through security, it was time to lay some of it out.
 Of course, I was quickly bounced around to the shift supervisor (who looked quite a bit senior). **René was genuinely concerned and wanted to do the right thing: he took  pictures of my screen to get the relevant EU law lines and the original tweets.
 I told him to look for the #HelloSchiphol hashtag on Twitter.
 He thanked me.**

-But again he dismissed Balkan as just a tweeter among others, and I had to insist that he actually had many followers who care about privacy, that he is a big shot taking on Google, etc. I shouldn't have had to do that, and neither should it have mattered that I am a university professor, yet he did remark on the fact [3]_.
+But again he dismissed Balkan as just a tweeter among others, and I had to insist that he actually had many followers who care about privacy, etc. I shouldn't have had to do that, and neither should it have mattered that I am a university professor, yet he did remark on the fact [3]_.
 One can argue about my method and its transparency, but **by playing dumb I actually got further** than just flashing legal printouts right away, since I now have **one more data point on how Schiphol security officers respond to seemingly unprepared citizens concerned with airport security**.

 **Overall, this experience with Schiphol security was very positive, and I don't have a grudge against them anymore (provided they add relevant signage).**